shayanahmad7/Math1000A-tutors/README.md

 npm run rag:create-index
 ```

-4. Add your PDF to `public/bookchapters/chapter.pdf` and ingest:
+4. Place PDFs in `public/content/` (ignored by Git) and ingest all PDFs:

 ```
 npm run rag:ingest